 The train from Oslo to Bergen on a scenic Bergen Railway (Bergensbanen) is the best way to travel between Oslo and Bergen.

-Located on the southwest coast of Norway, Bergen is one of the best places to visit in the country.
+Located on the southwest coast of Norway, Bergen is one of the best places to visit in Norway.
 The city has a beautiful waterfront location, surrounded by mountains, and is often referred to as the gateway to the fjords.

 If the weather is good, hike back down the mountain and take time to wander through the city’s cobblestone streets.
 Visit Bryggen, the original heart of the city featuring colorful wooden houses, restaurants, and shops.